-You probably think you a have a good combat mindset, and you may be correct.
+You probably think you have a good combat mindset, and you may be correct.
 But what if I ask you these questions: What are the best exercises in order to develop a good combat mindset?
 What happens under stress?
 How should you train in order to maintain focus on a specific task?
 What are the best techniques for relaxation?
-How do you become better in turning on and of your aggression?
+How do you become better at turning on and of your aggression?
 Do you feel that you have any good answers?
-This blogpost will hopefully give you some answers to these questions.
+This blog post will hopefully give you some answers to these questions.

-Working on determination, decision making skills, or doing regular Krav Maga helps to develop your combat mindset.
+Working on determination, decision-making skills, or doing regular Krav Maga helps to develop your combat mindset.
 Although this has been very clear to Eyal, it is only during the last few years that things have become more organized when it comes to combat mindset and mental conditioning.
-In other words, his vast knowledge and my knowledge has been put into text and is thus accessible for others.
+In other words, his vast knowledge and my knowledge have been put into text and is thus accessible for others.

 You know, we have even developed an instructor course for this, referred to as the Combat Mindset and Mental Conditioning Instructor Course (since we love abbreviations, the CMIC for short).
 Some of my fellow KMG instructors refer to the CMIC as the “staring into the wall” course, like in the movie: Men who stare at goats!